Best Toilets of 2022

 Five top performers from Consumer Reports' tough tests, from American Standard, Kohler, and more

-If you haven’t updated your commode lately, you may be surprised to find that today’s toilets are, ahem, flush with improvements, including new coatings, new flappers, and even flapperless designs.
+If you haven’t updated your commode lately, you may be surprised to find that today’s toilets are, ahem, flush with improvements.

 New toilets use less water than ever, yet we’ve found in our tests that they tend to work better than previous generations of low-flow thrones.
 Recent improvements include optimized bowl shapes, stronger flushing mechanisms, and sometimes even nonstick coatings, which can all add up to better flushing and cleaner bowls.

 We’ve tested dozens of toilets to help you find the best one for your bathroom.
 In our labs, we connect each toilet to a specially built plumbing system that measures the volume and flow of water into and out of the toilet.